 - Database: The database holds information that defines the environment.

 - Storage: The storage is used to host the customer-published apps.

 There are two versions of App Service Environment: ASEv1 and ASEv2.
 In ASEv1, you must manage the resources before you can use them.
 To learn how to configure and manage ASEv1, see Configure an App Service environment v1.
 The rest of this article focuses on ASEv2.

 You can deploy an ASE (ASEv1 and ASEv2) with an external or internal VIP for app access.
 The deployment with an external VIP is commonly called an External ASE.
 The internal version is called the ILB ASE because it uses an internal load balancer (ILB).
 To learn more about the ILB ASE, see Create and use an ILB ASE.

-To create a web app in an ASE, you use the same process as when you create it normally, but with a few small differences.
+To create an app in an ASE, you use the same process as when you create it normally, but with a few small differences.
 When you create a new App Service plan: